marek629/blog/src/nyan-cat-ogg.md

 # Tap nyan playing sound

 An idea for presenting tests running by CLI and playing sound while testing.
-Invented to learn myself new things while having fun.
+Invented to learn new things while having fun.

 ## Articles

-This is a small article series about the running tests, playing sound using node streams, and execute all of this concurrently.
+This is a small article series about running tests, playing sound using node streams, and execute all of this concurrently.
-The following articles is available now:
+The following articles are available now:

 * [Part 1: Playing OGG file](nyan-cat-ogg-01.md)
 * [Part 2: Running tests](nyan-cat-ogg-02.md)